Pooja (1975 film): Cast

-Songs
+Soundtrack

-Some songs were sung by S. P. Balasubrahmanyam and Vani Jayaram.
+The music was composed by Rajan–Nagendra.

-The song Enneno Janmala Bandham is known for its captivating lyrics.
+The song "Enneno Janmala Bandham" is known for its captivating lyrics.

 Three songs from the Kannada original were retained by Rajan–Nagendra in the Telugu version.
-The original song Endendu Ninnanu Marethu was retained in the Telugu version as Enneno Janmala Bandham.
-The original song Baadi Hoda Balliyinda was retained in the Telugu version as Malleteega Vaadipoga Marala Poolu Pooyuna.
-The original song Poojisalende Hoogala Thande was retained in the Telugu version as Poojalu Cheya Poolu Tecchanu.
+The original song "Endendu Ninnanu Marethu" was retained in the Telugu version as "Enneno Janmala Bandham".
+The original song "Baadi Hoda Balliyinda" was retained in the Telugu version as "Malleteega Vaadipoga Marala Poolu Pooyuna".
+The original song "Poojisalende Hoogala Thande" was retained in the Telugu version as "Poojalu Cheya Poolu Tecchanu".